Ordering a Raspberry Pi in 2012

 29 June 2012 : Raspberry Package arrives

-Finally, my Raspberry Pi arrives!
+Finally, the Raspberry Pi arrives!

 It was in a bubble envelope package, containing a small cardboard box: